 SMP-Ontario 2025 V2 ENG 1920x460

 The Canadian Science Policy Centre (CSPC) is pleased to announce the inaugural edition of the Science Meets Parliament Program in Ontario with the Speaker of the Legislative Assembly of Ontario Honourable Ted Arnott.
-The applications are now being accepted for the program and the program is scheduled to take place in Toronto in spring (mid/late March) 2025, with the in-person event taking place over two days (Monday-Tuesday), subject to Parliament being in session.
+The applications are now being accepted for the program and the program is scheduled to take place in Toronto March 24-26, 2025, subject to the Legislature being in session.
 In the event of an election, the timing of the program may be delayed.
+Please see program details below.

 Disclaimer: In the event of an election, the timing of the program may be delayed.